Copyright Web Resources

 Note: Inclusion here is informational, not an endorsement.
 Help us expand this list!
 Send sites which might be of interest to the UC Davis community to email@example.com.

 - ASCAP, BMI and SESAC represent many composers/songwriters of published music.
 UC Davis has year-to-year licenses for performances which are educational uses of their catalogs.

 - Classical.com provides free subscription access to sound recordings for the UC Davis community.

 - Harry Fox Agency represents many composers/songwriters of published music when you want to make new recordings and need a "mechanical license."
 Please contact email@example.com for more information.

 - SmartSound is a fast, easy and cheap source of music; categories include cinematic, documentaries, atmospheric beds, corporate, rock/hip-hop-R&B, weddings & events, TV/promotions/trailers, world/travel and sound effects.

 - Copyright Clearance Center handles many print journals.

-- Library of Congress "American Memories" has historic maps, photos, documents, audio and video
+- The Library of Congress "American Memories" has historic maps, photos, documents, audio and video.

 - Project Gutenberg is a library of 17000 free e-books whose copyright has expired in the USA.